angular-starter-kit/starter-kit/docs/coding-guides/typescript.md

 In order to infer types from JavaScript, the TypeScript language supports external type definitions.
 They are located in the `typings` folder.

-To automatically download or update typings for your bower dependencies, use the `gulp tsd` command.
-Note that removed dependencies will not be removed automatically, you need to removed them manually.
-This is by design, so you can add custom typings if needed in the `typings` folder.
+To automatically download or update typings, use the `gulp typings` command.

-If you want to further manage your types definitions, you can use the [TSD](https://github.com/Definitelytyped/tsd) tool.
+If you want to further manage your types definitions, you can use the [typings](https://github.com/typings/typings) tool.

 ## Enforcement